martinnirtl/dockma/README.md

 - add dir and state to env list (up|down) on --all or -a
 - bind version, commit, date to vars provided on 'go build'

-- add makefile
-- add bash completion (check if async completion is also possible)
 - use Bats for system tests (https://github.com/sstephenson/bats)
 - build "assessment" tool for docker-compose files
 - write unit tests